NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/Objects/Invoice.md

 ## Invoice
-Invoice object represents an invoice to be paid on the EPay Advantage site
+Invoice object represents an invoice to be paid on the EPay Advantage website.

 | Attribute | Data Type | Definition | Max Length |
 | :----------- | :--------- | :--------- | :--------- |